check-spelling-sandbox/Codeberg-org/Imprint.md

 ## Codeberg e.V.

 Codeberg is a non-profit organisation dedicated to build and maintain supporting infrastructure for the creation, collection, dissemination, and archiving of Free and Open Source Software.
-If you have questions, suggestions or comments, please do not hesitate to contact us at [contact@codeberg.org](mailto:contact@codeberg.org).
+If you have questions, suggestions or comments **regarding Codeberg as a platform**, please do not hesitate to contact us at [contact@codeberg.org](mailto:contact@codeberg.org).
+Please note that all **actual content** on Codeberg is managed by **user accounts or project teams**.
+Unless the content violates our Terms of Use, please **contact them directly.**

 **If you encounter abusive or malicious user content, please notify us at  [abuse@codeberg.org](mailto:abuse@codeberg.org).**

+**If you encounter security issues in the software we use**, please send them to the Forgejo security team via [security@forgejo.org].
+They are collaborating with Codeberg and it reduces the time to fix. [(Details and PGP key)](https://forgejo.org/.well-known/security.txt)
+For other issues, please contact us at the address provided in the imprint below.

 ## Impressum nach §5 TMG (Imprint according to German Law)